-The largest number of implementing partners reported in Kenya are interestingly from the private sector (15) and mostly from the energy sector like Cookswell Jikos Ltd and Chardust Ltd among others.
-The second largest implementer category are the national government (13).
-Other implementing partners include community-based organizations (9), nongovernmental organizations (NGO)s (8), United Nations and Intergovernmental Organizations (5), County governments (4) and research institutions (2), see Figure 7 below.
+The largest number of implementing partners reported in Kenya are interestingly from the private sector (15) and mostly from the energy sector like Cookswell Jikos Ltd and Chardust Ltd, among others.
+The second largest category of implementing partners is the national government (13).
+Other implementing partners include CBOs (9), NGOs (8), United Nations and intergovernmental organizations (5), county governments (4) and research institutions (2), see Figure 7 below.

-Figure 7: Implementation partners
+Figure 7: Numbers of implementing partners per category

-During the 23rd of April 2021 webinar, it was evident that a lot is already going on in terms of monitoring landscape restoration activities.
+During the webinar on the 23rd of April 2021, it was evident that projects are actively engaged in monitoring landscape restoration activities.
 For example, Kenya is implementing an Integrated MRV System that will help in tracking mitigation and adaptation actions ready to report to the United Nations Framework Convention on Climate Change (UNFCCC), National Communications (NCs) and Biennial Update Reports (BURs).
-It will also track progress on implementation of the Nationally Determined Contribution.
-Additionally, the system will demonstrate the country's climate finance readiness and provide a strong platform for attracting international climate finance flows from multilateral and bilateral development partners.
+It will also track progress on implementation of the Nationally Determined Contribution (NDC).
+Additionally, the Integrated MRV System will demonstrate the country's climate finance readiness and provide a strong platform for attracting international climate finance flows from multilateral and bilateral development partners.

-The Kenya Forest Service has the National Forestry Monitoring System: The Forest Information Platform For NFMS, REDD+ and SFM, a relational Database Management System for sharing information and data on forestry and related issues and consequently developing sustainable forest management plans.
-Specifically, the system monitors forest degradation and deforestation, and will also be used to monitor forest and landscape restoration initiatives.
+The KFS implements the National Forestry Monitoring System (NFMS) which comprises the Forest Information Platform, Reduction of Emissions through Deforestation and Degradation (REDD+) and Sustainable Forest Management (SFM) 5.
+Specifically, the NFMS monitors forest degradation and deforestation and will also be used as one of the systems to monitor forest and landscape restoration initiatives.

-The National Forest Landscape Restoration (FLR) Knowledge Management (KM) System is a portal under development by the Kenya Forestry Research Institute (KEFRI) whose aim is to centralize management of FLR knowledge in Kenya.
-The portal will be one-stop shop online platform for FLR resources for restoration initiatives in Kenya.
+The National Forest Landscape Restoration (FLR) Knowledge Management (KM) System is a portal under development by the Kenya Forestry Research Institute (KEFRI) the aim of which is to centralize management of FLR knowledge in Kenya.
+The portal will be a one-stop shop online platform for FLR resources for restoration initiatives in Kenya.

 The County Integrated Monitoring and Evaluation System (CIMES) was presented by the Council of Governors.
-CIMES is used to track implementation progress of projects and programmes outlined in the MTP and CIDP and other projects and programmes financed by devolved funds, development partners and CSOs.
+CIMES is used to track the implementation progress of projects and programs outlined in the Medium-Term Plan (MTP) which is to implement the Kenya Vision 2030, the CIDPs and other projects and programs financed by devolved funds, development partners and Civil Society Organizations (CSOs).

-One of FAO restoration tools, the Open Foris Collect Earth is a tool that enables data collection through Google Earth in conjunction with Bing Maps and Google Earth Engine, to analyze high and very high-resolution satellite imagery.
+The Open Foris Collect Earth, an FAO restoration tool, enables data collection through Google Earth in conjunction with Bing Maps and Google Earth Engine, to analyze high and very high-resolution satellite imagery.
 The objective of the tool is to assist governments, communities, and others to make well informed decisions on sustainable forestry and land management.

-There is also the Regreening Africa Kenya Dashboard and Regreening Africa App by World Agroforestry (CIFOR-ICRAF) through the Regreening Africa Programme, for proper monitoring of interventions and impacts of land restoration.
+There is also the Regreening Africa Kenya Dashboard and Regreening Africa App by World Agroforestry (CIFOR-ICRAF) through the Regreening Africa Program, for robust monitoring of interventions and impacts of land restoration.
 Regreening Africa App captures information on tree planting, FMNR, trainings and tree nurseries and the results can be combined with satellite imagery and the Land Degradation Surveillance Framework database to determine vegetation cover and land health indicators such as erosion and soil organic carbon.

-The Global Restoration Monitor by the Global Evergreening Alliance (GEA) whose main objective is to track global land restoration projects, spanning from large multi-country programs to local grassroots initiatives.
+The main objective of the Global Restoration Monitor by the Global Evergreening Alliance (GEA) is to track global land restoration projects, spanning from large multi-country programs to local grassroots initiatives.
 It utilizes ground level data with a significant focus on smallholder farmers across 18 countries including Kenya.
-It monitors indicators like total land under restoration, number of women and men trained in restorative methods, number of households practicing those methods, number of trees under management and tons of carbon sequestered.
+It monitors indicators like total land under restoration, number of women and men trained in restorative methods, number of households practicing restorative methods, number of trees under management and tons of carbon sequestered.